Hon. Sarah Anna de Montmorency1

 M, #354544, b.
 8 July 1883, d.
 12 May 1954

-Sir William Reginald Tuck, 2nd Bt. was born on 8 July 1883.1 He was the son of Sir Adoph Tuck, 1st Bt. and Jeanette Flatau.1 He married Gladys Emily Nathan, daughter of Nathan Alfred Nathan, on 20 December 1916.1 He died on 12 May 1954 at age 70.1
+Sir William Reginald Tuck, 2nd Bt. was born on 8 July 1883 at 143 Highbury New Park, London, EnglandG.1,2 He was the son of Sir Adoph Tuck, 1st Bt. and Jeanette Flatau.1 He married Gladys Emily Nathan, daughter of Nathan Alfred Nathan, on 20 December 1916 at Marylebone, London, EnglandG.1,2 He died on 12 May 1954 at age 70 at Marylebone, London, EnglandG.1,2

-Sir William Reginald Tuck, 2nd Bt. usually went by his middle name of Reginald.1 He was educated at Clifton College, Clifton, Bristol, Gloucestershire, England.1 He gained the rank of Major in the service of the 3rd Company of London Yeomanry.1 He fought in the First World War.1 He was decorated with the award of Royal Humane Society Silver Medal (for saving life).1 He was chairman and joint managing director of Raphael Tuck & Sons.1 He succeeded to the title of 2nd Baronet Tuck, of Park Crescent, St. Marylebone [U.K., 1910] on 3 July 1926.1
+Sir William Reginald Tuck, 2nd Bt. usually went by his middle name of Reginald.1 He was educated at Clifton College, Clifton, Bristol, EnglandG.1 He fought in the First World War.1 He gained the rank of Major in the 3rd Company of London Yeomanry.1 He was awarded the Royal Humane Society Silver Medal for saving life.1 He was chairman and joint managing director of Raphael Tuck & Sons.1 He succeeded as the 2nd Baronet Tuck, of Park Crescent, St. Marylebone [U.K., 1910] on 3 July 1926.1

 Children of Sir William Reginald Tuck, 2nd Bt. and Gladys Emily Nathan